-Please call our office if you have any questions at 716-595-3007 or Tom Fetter at 716-595-3844.
-Trustees Bill Astry and Amanda Kalfas have been appointed as Trustees in charge of water this year.
-Both Tom Fetter and Dustin Slavey have their Class C Water License to serve as operators of the water system.
+Please call our office if you have any questions at 716-595-3007 or Sam Alaimo at 716-595-3844.
+The following appointments for the year are: Trustees Bill Astry and Theresa Seibert have been appointed as Trustees in charge of water, Trustee Bill Astry and Cindy Flaherty in charge of streets, Trustee Theresa Seibert and Amanda Kalfas in charge of building and grounds, Trustee Amanda Kalfas and Cindy Flaherty in charge of Parks and recreation.